coffeencoke/mince_mongo_db/README.md

 - When used along with [Hashy Db](https://github.com/asynchrony/hashy_db) it offers very little technical dependencies.
 Use Hashy Db in development mode so that you can clone the repo and develop, and run tests, cucumbers without databases, migrations, etc.  Then in production mode, switch to Mince.

 If you are able to switch between Hashy Db and Mince, your application will be more open to new and improved database in the future, or as your application evolves you aren't tied to a database.

-# Todo

-- Load configuration from a yaml file
-- Add rdoc comments

 # Contribute